DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 config_path = r'C:\home\yourprojectfolder\config.yaml'
 ```

-Now, you can run any of the functions desribed in this documentation.
+Now, you can run any of the functions described in this documentation.

-There is also helper code to further analyze your data or scale up analsis here: https://github.com/AlexEMG/DLCutils/
+There is also helper code to further analyze your data or scale up analysis here: https://github.com/AlexEMG/DLCutils/

 ### QUICK GUIDE:
 **The 12 main steps to take you from project creation to analyzed videos:**